In 1869, just after the Civil War, Mary Chesley Calef

 Next time you visit New Hampshire, stop by and pay us a visit, you'll be glad you did.
 Click here for store hours and directions.

-Calef's has been "buying local" since Ulysses S. Grant was president, we currently source over 90% of our food and craft gift products from
+Calef's has been "buying and selling local" since Ulysses S. Grant was president, we currently feature over 150 New England craft food and gift vendors in our shop.

 The Ballad of Calef’s Country Store